tiimjcb/freeSmileyDealerBotRevived/README.md

 ## 🛠 How to install it to your server?

-Simply click the installation link right here :
+Simply click the installation link right here : [Installation link](https://discord.com/oauth2/authorize?client_id=1313839534324318290&permissions=274877910016&integration_type=0&scope=bot).

 It'll work right out of the box.
 Make sure you give it the permissions to read and send messages.

-## ⚠️ Bugs and Known Issues
+## ⚠️ Bugs and Known Issues)

 Due to the horrific process of importing all the smiley faces, ChatGPT was used to make it quicker.
 So, **bugs are expected**.